NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsB.clean.rst

 **NOTE**

-A file called TurboFix\_bin can be used to allow BASIC\_POINTER to access the Minvera MultiBASIC and SMS SBASIC name tables.
+A file called TurboFix\_bin can be used to allow BASIC\_POINTER to access the Minerva MultiBASIC and SMS SBASIC name tables.
 Some early versions of TurboFix\_bin have bugs in it.
 Beware that not all versions of this file supports SMS SBASICs.